gribscan/gribscan/magician.md

     return dataset_name
 ```

 `m2dataset` is run once per GRIB message and must determine into which dataset the message will go.
-The `meta` input is the full information from the grib index.
+The `meta` input is the full information from the GRIB index.
 Everything after is treated separately for each dataset.

 ### m2key